Yuri Alemao

-Early and personal life
+Early life

-Yuri Lenon Alemao was born to Joaquim Alemao, the former Urban development minister and MLA of Cuncolim Assembly constituency, in Margao, Goa, India.
-He completed his Secondary School Certificate from Goa and has a commercial pilot licence from Basair Aviation College, New South Wales, Sydney, Australia from 2006.
+Yuri Lenon Elias Alemao was born on 16 November 1984 in Margao, Goa, to Debbie and Joaquim Alemao, a former urban development minister and MLA from the Cuncolim Assembly constituency.
+He has three siblings.
+His paternal uncle is Churchill Alemao, the former chief minister of Goa.

+Alemao completed his Secondary School Certificate from Goa and has a commercial pilot licence from Basair Aviation College, New South Wales, Sydney, Australia from 2006.